MarkXA/nidevconf/content/volunteers.md

 6. **LIGHTNING**: advancing the talk counter (so the other rooms can see where in the lightning talks we are)
 7. Getting the time cards and any signage from Info Desk, if not in the room
 8. Keeping sufficient water in the rooms for speakers
+9. Keeping exits and aisles clear
+10. Encouraging attendees to fill up empty spaces to let others sit down
+11. Keeping routes, AV and photography equipment accessible for AV and photographer (DK)

 #### MC